-- 7. Use a shipping container that will maintain donor tissue at a temperature between 2-8 C for a minimum of 24 hours for domestic shipment, and a minimum of 48 hours for international shipment. - 8.
+- 6. For export to another eye bank or corneal surgeon via airline, bus, etc., place the ocular tissue in a waterproof bag/pouch in an appropriately insulated shipping container and secure.
+The secured ocular tissue shall be placed in an inner plastic bag with an appropriate coolant (wet ice is best).
+The plastic bag is sealed and placed in an eye bank shipping container.
+The shipping container is then closed and taped shut. - 7.
+Use a shipping container that will maintain donor tissue at a temperature between 2-8 C for a minimum of 24 hours for domestic shipment, and a minimum of 48 hours for international shipment. - 8.
 Attach appropriate labels to the shipping container identifying the contents as "Human Eye Tissue", and listing the addressee/ destination and source eye bank, including telephone numbers to be contacted if there is a delay or problem in transit.
 Affix IATA DGR "Exempt Human Specimen" label as per Current regulations. - 9.
 Attach on the outside or include on the inside package insert information.
-If placed inside, it must be sealed in a waterproof bag or pouch. - Donor tissue for research with a known infectious agent, such as HIV, shall be packaged and labeled in accordance with Federal regulations for the shipment of biohazardous materials (see Appendix). - Ocular tissue preserved in ethanol or glycerin, or fixed in formalin for histopathological study does not have to be refrigerated during shipment.
+If placed inside, it must be sealed in a waterproof bag or pouch. - Donor tissue for research with a known infectious agent, such as HIV, shall be packaged and labeled in accordance with Federal regulations for the shipment of biohazardous materials (see Appendix). - 11.
+Ocular tissue preserved in ethanol or glycerin, or fixed in formalin for histopathological study does not have to be refrigerated during shipment.
 (Glutaraldehyde fixatives do require refrigeration.)

-entire container assembly in order to maintain proper temperature and prevent leakage of melt water during shipment.
+6. To maximize the vapor barrier function of the entire container assembly in order to maintain proper temperature and prevent leakage of melt water during shipment.

-The use of "wet" or water ice should be distinguished from dry ice that can decrease the temperature in the transport container to 0° C or lower, resulting in frozen ocular tissue.
+The use of "wet" or water ice should be distinguished from dry ice that can decrease the temperature in the transport container to $0^{\circ}$ C or lower, resulting in frozen ocular tissue.